tanksdude/tanks-game/README.md

 ### Building (Linux)

-Note: Currently compiles but displays a black screen, will fix later (unless you compile with `-Ofast`, then you get *something* with multicolored triangles dancing)

 1. Prerequisites: a compiler and CMake: `sudo apt install build-essential cmake` (and maybe `git`)
 1. GLFW and GLEW: `sudo apt install libglfw3-dev libglew-dev`
     * non-Debian systems currently untested